A Parent’s Ultimate IEP Meeting Checklist

 Before you even step into the meeting room, it’s essential to grasp the purpose and significance of an IEP meeting.
 Knowing that it’s a collaborative effort between you, the educators, and related service providers to tailor your child’s education to their unique needs will set the tone for a successful meeting.

-You can choose to invite a friend, advocate, attorney, or subject matter expert to be present.
-Inquire with your local Exceptional Family Member Program (EFMP) branch if there are case managers or liaisons available to attend the IEP meetings with you.
+You can invite a friend, advocate, attorney, or subject-matter expert to be present.
+Inquire with your local Exceptional Family Member Program (EFMP) branch whether case managers or liaisons are available to attend IEP meetings with you.

 Collecting Relevant Documents

 Prepare a folder or binder with all the necessary documents, including your child’s current IEP (if one is already in place), progress reports, medical records, and any correspondence related to their special needs.
-Partners in PROMISE (PiP) created a comprehensive Special Education and EFMP binder that can help fully prepare and organize your documents so that you can refer to these documents when needed during the meeting.
+Partners in PROMISE (PiP) created a comprehensive Special Education and EFMP binder to help you prepare and organize your documents so you can refer to them during the meeting.

 Define Your Goals and Concerns

 Take some time to reflect on your child’s progress, strengths, and areas where they may need more support.
-Jot down educational goals and concerns in a Parent Input Form, making them as specific as possible and submit the form to the IEP Team prior to the meeting.
-A customizable Parent Input Form can be found in PiPs Special Education and EFMP binder.
+Jot down educational goals and concerns in a Parent Input Form, making them as specific as possible, and submit the form to the IEP Team prior to the meeting.
+A customizable Parent Input Form is available in PiP’s Special Education and EFMP binder.

 Most importantly, take time to listen to your child’s concerns about school.
 This may seem like an arduous process, and we understand!
-From experience, we believe bringing this information to the IEP meeting will help you clearly articulate your goal and concerns.
+Based on our experience, we believe bringing this information to the IEP meeting will help you clearly articulate your goal and concerns.

 Prepare Questions